ngxs/store/docs/concepts/actions.md

 Each action contains a `type` field which is their unique identifier.

+## Internal Actions
+There are two actions that gets triggered in the internals of the library:

+1. @@INIT - store being initialized, before all the [ngxsOnInit Life-cycle](../advanced/life-cycle.md) events.
+1. @@UPDATE_STATE - a new [lazy-loaded state](../advanced/lazy.md) being added to the store.

 ## Simple Action
 Let's say we want to update the status of whether the animals have been fed in our Zoo.
 We would describe a class like: